makwaijun/personalwebpagev2/content/blog/Post33.md

 On a more operational note, I am struggling to find a good way to include charts and diagrams onto the Hugo infrastructure.
 There are definitely ways, but I need to spend far more time on learning the technical aspects.
 In the meantime, words will have to suffice.

-I shall aim to complete this series this month.
+I shall aim to complete the series this month.